 Book Your Appointment Now!

-But the removal of wisdom teeth at the appropriate time can alleviate unnecessary pain or discomfort later on.
-The end of adolescence is often ideal since roots are not yet completely formed, making the teeth easier to remove.
+But removing impacted wisdom teeth at the appropriate time can alleviate unnecessary pain or discomfort later on.
+The end of adolescence is often ideal since the roots are not yet completely formed, making the teeth easier to remove.

-Wisdom teeth are removed either because the teeth are already causing a problem, or it’s believed they could become a problem later on.
+Wisdom teeth removal may be necessary for a few reasons; either because the wisdom teeth are already causing a problem, or it’s believed they could become a problem later on.

 Incidentally, about a third of people never develop any wisdom teeth at all.